|

 at 112 cm wide and 5 metres long.
 4.8 metres was all we could muster

 with the available wood and so a compromise was established.
+The build was a bit of a roller-coaster.
+We

 discovered the Walnut was actually Spalted Walnut when we had to split